Zizaco/confide/README.md

 Confide is an authentication solution for **Laravel** made to cut repetitive work involving the management of users.
 A [DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself) approach on features like account creation, login, logout, confirmation by e-mail, password reset, etc.

 Confide aims to be simple to use, quick to configure and flexible.

-> Note: If you are using MongoDB check [Confide Mongo](https://github.com/Zizaco/confide-mongo).

 ## Features